 - Data about the donor available to the recipient may contain information about: nationality, appearance, important medical details.

 - The married couple that gives the consent for the infertility treatment (also egg donation) are the legal parents of the child born by the usage of the assisted reproduction technologies.

 - Maximum recipient age is higher in Russia, up to 50 years of age.

-- Egg donation is available not only for married couples but also for man and women who are not married and also single women – as the new law states: “the birth of a child to a single parent creates a new family, the vertical family, which is the real basis and structure of any stable society”
+- Egg donation in Russia is available not only for married couples but also for man and women who are not married and also single women – as the new law states: “the birth of a child to a single parent creates a new family, the vertical family, which is the real basis and structure of any stable society”